andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-19-chromecast-avahi.md

 ![]({{ site.baseurl }}/images/2022-02-19-chromecast-avahi/chromecast-tv-loading.png)

 But with Google Chrome, this screen does not show up at all.
+Instead, the first frame I see is the casted screen.
 So I'm pretty sure it should be possible to reverse engineer this and see what exact commands Chrome sends to the Chromecast.